MackinationsAi/sd-webui-udav2/README.md

 - **2024-06-25:** Working on a beta version of UDAV2 as an a1111 extension & will be released next week, so stay-tuned.
 - **2024-06-27:** A1111 extension released!
 - **2024-06-29:** Updated Forge extension release [sd-forge-udav2](https://github.com/MackinationsAi/sd-webui-udav2/releases/tag/sd-forge-udav2), to prevent conflicts w/ pre-existing installed extensions in Forge!
+- **2024-07-01:** Extension has been added to the extension index.json!
+You can now download the extension directly inside A111.

 ## Installation